Welcome

 Emperor Charles V - his life and times

-'Henry VIII and Charles V: Rival Monarchs, Uneasy Allies' by Richard Heath was published in February 2023.
+was published in February 2023.
 The duplicitous world of international diplomacy, with dynastic marriages, fine words and broken promises, provides the backdrop to the fascinating story of the ever-changing relationship between these two monarchs, a relationship which had a major influence on the history of both England and Europe.
 More details can be found on the Pen and Sword website - below.

 Pen and Sword Books: Henry VIII and Charles V - Hardback (pen-and-sword.co.uk)